bc913/opengl_notes/doc/Shaders.md

 Each shader might have built-in `Input(in)` and `Output(out)` variables defined.

 ### Input variables (`in`)
 It is used to specify vertex attribute which comes from the `VBO`.
+It means that each input variable is also known as `vertex attribute`.

 There is maximum number for vertex attribute and that number depends on the hardware.
 ```cpp
 glGetIntegerv(GL_MAX_VERTEX_ATTRIBS, GLint* max_limit);
 ```